Try my creamy smooth lemon chamomile lip balm recipe and your lips will thank you!

 Take it from the skincare experts at Hello Glow, “There are some ingredients that you almost can’t go wrong within DIY skincare.
 And honey is definitely at the top of the list.”
 It’s a natural humectant that draws in moisture, antibacterial, and full of antioxidants!
 Use it in a lip balm to moisturize, soften and soothe dry lips.

 Believed to have antimicrobial benefits when used internally and externally (Mercola, 2016) coconut oil has intense moisturizing benefits for the skin.
 It is a saturated fat that melts and absorbs into the skin rapidly.
 All of which makes it great for lip balm!
-Learn more about carrier oils with the Oils By Skin Type Chart in the Resource Library.
+Learn more about carrier oils with the Oils By Skin Type Chart in the Simple Living Library.

 Softening Lemon Chamomile Lip Balm Recipe Ingredients: